MHCommunity/mhbasics/lord-to-baron/lord.md

 An ordered chaos consumes this enchanted tower as the technological chess mice do battle with their mystical counterparts, all under the auspices of a dark game master who hides in the shadows.
 Conquer both Kings to find what lurks beyond the chess board, but beware: this is a place of powerful magics, where things are not always what they seem.
 {: .fs-4 .fw-300 }

 A Tactical weapon is required to catch all mice in Zugzwang’s Tower.
-The mechanics of Zugzwang’s Tower are not as straight-forward as previous areas.
+The mechanics of Zugzwang’s Tower are not as straightforward as previous areas.
 Try to understand them so that you don’t feel lost when hunting in the area.

 Zugzwang’s Tower is a chess-themed area with two groups of mice, Technic and Mystic.
 You have to catch mice of each group in order: 8 Pawns → 2 Knights → 2 Bishops → 2 Rooks → 1 Queen → 1 King